Assistant instructions persist across every turn; Tools → Add context injects context for one turn. For an always-on prompt, build the Assistant.

 Tag and star the ones you use

 A library with 30 Assistants is unmanageable without tags.
-Tag at creation; star the ones you reach for weekly.
+Set the practice area and tags at creation; star the ones you reach for weekly.

 Next steps